nathanmarz/cascalog/README.markdown

 # Limitations

-1. Predicates such as (likes ?p ?p) don't work yet, this will be fixed shortly
-2. Query planner doesn't optimize across subqeries yet
+1. Query planner doesn't optimize across subqeries yet
-3. No way to order your results yet
+2. No way to order your results yet
-4. No recursion - I want to see concrete use cases people have for recursion first
+3. No recursion - I want to see concrete use cases people have for recursion first
-5. No negation
+4. No negation

 # Acknowledgements